Smart Contracts and Why Lawyers are Still in the Game.

 It is generally accepted that the term “smart contract” was first introduced by Nick Szabo in his 1994 article under the same title.

 Why did Nick Szabo use that particular term?
 Perhaps, it was intended to plant a seed of fear, uncertainty and doubt into the minds of lawyers… Well, probably not.
-However, judging by the amount of “literature” being currently produced on the topic, it seems to have had that effect.
+However, judging by the amount of “literature” being currently produced on Smart Contracts, it seems to have had that effect.

-As with artificial intelligence, the emergence of smart contracts is putting us, lawyers, through an existential crisis – will smart contracts make lawyers obsolete?
-It's starting to look like this tendency to view every piece of new tech as a potential for our extinction, is a sign of some deep-seated insecurity within the legal profession.
+As with artificial intelligence and LegalTech, the emergence of smart contracts is putting us, lawyers, through an existential crisis – will smart contracts make lawyers obsolete?
+It's starting to look like this tendency to view every piece of new LegalTech as a potential for lawyers' extinction, is a sign of some deep-seated insecurity within the legal profession.
 But this is a topic for discussion on another day.

 When lawyers hear the word “contract” what they imagine is a legally binding agreement enforceable by a court of competent jurisdiction.
 You know - offer, acceptance, consideration and all the other Contracts 101 stuff.
-When lawyers hear the word “smart” what they imagine is an autonomous intelligent system like themselves capable of reducing complexity of the meeting of human minds into a concise written form.
-Put those two terms together into a single concept and you get an image of an intelligent system that is complex but elegant, secure and self-enforceable.
+When lawyers hear the word “smart” what they imagine is an autonomous legal artificial intelligent system like themselves capable of reducing complexity of the meeting of human minds into a concise written form.
+Put those two terms together into a single concept and you get an image of a legal artificial intelligent system that is complex but elegant, secure and self-enforceable.
 Uhm, nope.

+A smart contract, a computer code integrated into a blockchain network, automates the execution of agreement terms when specific conditions are met.
 Fortunately for lawyers, our intuition about smart contracts is off the mark.
-So what is a smart contract?
+But what exactly constitutes a smart contract?

 Just a medium of record